 He made her feel good

-As human beings, we all crave to be liked, appreciated, given attention to and made to feel special.
+As human beings, we all crave to be liked, appreciated, given attention to, and made to feel special.
 When you are made to feel “good” about yourself, it is but natural to view the person positively and start having feelings towards the person.
 Sometimes the person you have a crush on may look like your favourite actor, or it may simply be the case of the “the other side looking greener”.
+That is the beginning of an extramarital attraction.
+Read a piece where one person wrote to us asking how could she have fallen in love with someone else when she was happily married.
+Well, these things, unfortunately, do happen.

 Simran, though married with a child, would daily chat with her cousin and would often go and visit her cousin’s house and spend hours with him and his family.
 This would create friction between Simran and her husband.
 Simran felt she was being unnecessarily blamed even though it was an innocent relationship.
 Simran was clearly in denial about the situation.

-So a “crush” or attraction to another person can “interfere” in one’s marriage if it not dealt with in a mature manner.
+So a “crush” or attraction to another person can “interfere” in one’s marriage if it is not dealt with in a mature manner.
 Another client, Sonali, felt “bereft” from her husband’s attention and felt that she may have “flings” in the absence of attention from him.
+Why a married woman is attracted to another man?
+This is one of the major reasons.

 Sit down and talk to your partner about change

 In such situations, women do feel guilty about having feelings and feel they are emotionally cheating on their spouses.
-If you are in a similar situation, I would strongly advise to talk to your spouse on certain changes you would like in your marriage.
-These could include going for dates or spending a weekend holiday, or joining a hobby or dance class together to start getting fun back into the marriage.
+They feel guilty that they are married but still attracted to someone else.
+If you are in a similar situation, I would strongly advise talking to your spouse on certain changes you would like in your marriage.
+Dealing with extramarital attraction beforehand is better than regretting later.
+These could include going for dates or spending a weekend holiday, or joining a hobby or dance class together to start getting the fun back into the marriage.